EFontesP90/LLSim5G/README.md

 The LLSim5G is an open-source link-level simulator (LLS) developed in Python to recreate heterogeneous 5G use cases.
 The rationale behind this proposal is to tailor a controlled simulated environment where it could coexist terrestrial networks (TNs) and non-terrestrial networks (NTNs) with multiple concurrent users under diverse mobility behaviors and reception conditions, requesting differentiated broadband traffic from the available infrastructure.
+We intend for a usable and comprehensive solution where the outcome could be easily integrated into data-driven and machine-learning research approaches for multiple applications.

 The implemented link channel models for TN and NTN comply with the 3GPP standards TR 38.901 [1] and TR 38.811 [2], respectively, for frequencies from 0.5 to 100 GHz.
 For the NTN use cases, it could be simulated the satellite service links